 Buy smaller multiples instead of one bigger item

 This is great advice for people who don't have the room for a large coffee table in their living room, but it really can work for anyone.
-Look at Olivia's house above.
+Look at the livng room above.
 Her two smaller tables still give her plenty of area to work with but are so much easier to move around her large sofa or remove altogether if she wants a big empty space (say, for a party).
 Handy!

 Repurpose what you already have